whykay-01/computer-networking-net2text-replication/weekly-submissions/CURRENT-submission2-nov15.md

 ### Malachi Daniel

+I initialized our SQLlite database so that we can eventually query it and translate those outputs into natural language.
+And then I also reorganized the repository file structure.

 ### Minjae Lee

 I have been adding more rules to the NLP2SQL file, created rules for all 4 types of queries.
 After discussing with Xinyu, we came to a conclusion that only the "How" type question will use the Compass Algorithm.
 In addition, I have created a file to start working on translating the results back to SQL.

 ### Yan Konichshev

 This week Malachi and I worked on the database generation.
-The main problem with the initial database was that the data was not normalized.
-Additionally, it was important to make sure that the data was in the correct format for the algorithm to work (relational database).
+The main problem with the initial database was that the data was not in a relational database format.
 After brainstorming about the way we should approach this problem, we decided to stick with a simple SQLite engine, as creating Docker DB server and deploying it using MySQL would have been somewhat redundant.

-As of now, I have worked on the script that would allow us to convert the data from the python list of lists into a SQLite DB entries.
-The script is written in Python and uses the Pandas library to read the CSV file and convert it into a DataFrame.
-Then, the DataFrame is converted into a SQLite database using the `to_sql` method.
-The script is located in the `database` folder of the repository.
+Finally, I have worked on the script that would allow us to convert the data from the python list of lists into a SQLite DB entries.